Managing Arthritis Pain With Exercise

 - Aerobic exercise to strengthen your heart and lungs, and to improve your overall fitness.
 Aerobic exercise is key to controlling your weight, as well.

 Even if pain does not prevent you from exercising, it is a good idea to talk to your doctor about your fitness program before jumping in.

 Typically, doctors recommend a moderate, balanced fitness program.
 If you regularly do high-impact aerobic exercises, such as running or competitive sports, your doctor may recommend that you switch to low-impact activities that place less stress on your weight-bearing joints.
 Walking, swimming, and cycling are good alternatives.
 A stationary exercise bike, even a recumbent one, can provide aerobic exercise for those who cannot walk well or have balance problems.

 To help with balance, strength, and flexibility, your doctor or therapist may suggest you try yoga or tai chi, a program of exercises, breathing, and movements based on ancient Chinese practices.

-Strength exercises can be done every other day, and you can work on your range of motion every day.
+Work on your range of motion every day.
+Strength exercises can be done every other day.
 Always begin with a warm up to prepare your body for all types of exercise.